Vinod Scaria: Research

-Scaria started his research career at Calicut Medical College in the area of medical ethics and health information on Internet.
+Scaria started his research career at Kozhikode Medical College in the area of medical ethics and health information on Internet.
 After joining the CSIR Institute of Genomics and Integrative Biology in 2005, he switched to computational biology and genome informatics.
 His notable researches include the identification of human micro-RNA which can target HIV virus.
 In 2009 he and his colleagues at the Institute of Genomics and Integrative Biology announced the sequencing of the wild-type strain of zebrafish and the sequencing of the first Human Genome from India.
 He also pioneered the use of social web for genome annotation, through mapping of TB genome.
 Scaria and colleagues also discovered and designed enzyme silencers for mRNA, dubbed antagomirzymes.
 His group also pioneered the use of social web, cloud computing and students for solving complex drug discovery problems for Neglected Diseases.
 Dr Scaria has also been involved in popularising personal genomics through meragenome.com and OpenPGx.